1 Part Course |

 • Internal control and governance issues

-Our IFRS course specialist qualified in 1987 as a Chartered Accountant with Gilberts, a six-partner firm, following the completion of an accountancy foundation course.
+Redcliffe’s IFRS 18 training specialist qualified in 1987 as a Chartered Accountant with Gilberts, a six-partner firm, following the completion of an accountancy foundation course.
 In the same year, he joined Binder Hamlyn to work in their Business Development Group.

-In 1990, he joined a major training company to work as a trainer on their accountancy exam courses.
-During the next four years, he taught auditing, intermediate financial reporting and taxation for ACA, ACCA, CIMA and AAT exams.
+By 1990, he joined a major training company to work as a trainer on their accountancy exam courses.
+Over the next four years, he taught auditing, intermediate financial reporting and taxation for ACA, ACCA, CIMA and AAT exams.
 He also taught the ACA multi-disciplinary case study.

 Since 1998, he has been training on a freelance basis.
-He concentrates on financial training for both accountants and non-accountants.
-He also specialises in IFRS and US accounting standards and, for the past 30 years, has presented on both subjects throughout Europe.
+He concentrates on financial training for both accountants and non-accountants, and specialises in IFRS and US accounting standards.
+For the past 30 years, our IFRS 18 training specialist has presented on both subjects throughout Europe.
 He has considerable experience in presenting training on the following topics:

 • Accounting for financial instruments and insurance contracts